richardhj/contao-theme-framework/README.md

 For Twig templates, suffix your file with `.html.twig`, i.e., `fe_page.html.twig`.
 For PHP templates, use the default naming, i.e., `fe_page.html5`.

-For Twig templates, the bundle internally makes use of namespaced twig paths, so that `fe_page.html.twig` templates from different themes do not conflict.
+For Twig templates, the bundle internally uses namespaced twig paths so that `fe_page.html.twig` templates from different themes do not conflict.

 ### Use Webpack Encore to compile your theme assets